matthewrstone/puppet-pe_winagent/README.md

 ### Notes

 * Due to some issues dealing with self-signed certificates and the lack of a simple (-k) flag to bypass on Invoke-WebRequest, the Powershell script for the client is necessary at this time to accomodate all installations.

+* This should work without puppet dependencies (other than pe_repo included in the Puppet Enterprise installation) and should technically work with all 2008/2012 editions, though it has only been tested with 2012 R2.

+* More importantly that Windows version is the Powershell version.
+The scripts were written and tested under Powershell 4.0.
+The check your version, from a Powershell prompt type `$PSVersionTable.PSVersion`.
+If your Major version is less than for, [you may want to upgrade](https://www.microsoft.com/en-us/download/details.aspx?id=40855).